 But to see that LA is in a state of transformation, all you have to do is put your feet on the ground.

 Beginning with the opening of the Blue Line, Metro has built 170 kilometres of track (more than Chicago’s El or the San Francisco Bay Area’s Bart system) on six different lines.
-Last autumn, voters passed Measure M, a sales tax increase predicted to raise US$120 billion (HK$936 billion) that will help fund a number of rail projects over the next 40 years.
+In late 2016, voters passed Measure M, a sales tax increase predicted to raise US$120 billion (HK$936 billion) that will help fund a number of rail projects over the next 40 years.
 This means the construction of two new lines: the Crenshaw and the downtown regional connector, as well as the expansion of three existing ones.
 Examine a map of what the system will look like in 2040 and you begin to see a comprehensive system.

 The irony is that this forward planning is also a return to the LA of a different time.
 A hundred years ago, the Pacific Electric Railway Company operated an enormous trolley system, with more than 2,100 trains running daily along 1,600 kilometres of track.
 Nostalgics like to point out that the new lines – the Blue and Expo, the Gold and Crenshaw – follow old Pacific Electric rights of way.
 It’s a reminder that, when it comes to the life of cities, everything old can be new again.